gppmad/gppmad.github.io/content/about.md

 - Writing
 - Tennis
 - Swimming
-- Carrying weights
+- Weight Lifting

 The list is definitely not ordered by importance.
 I would also list Food and Cooking as a separate item.

-Since I am Italian (from Sicily) the quality of the dishes (and of the coffee) plays an important role in my life.
+Since I am Italian (from Sicily) the quality of the dishes (and of the coffee) plays an important role in my life! :)